 Cognitive-behavioral therapy (CBT) is a short-term form of psychotherapy (talk therapy) that has a specific goal to solve a problem.
-It focuses on how thoughts, feelings, and behaviors are closely connected, and how they control the way we react to situations or events.There are many different types of cognitive-behavioral therapy, but most involve some form of:
+It focuses on how thoughts, feelings, and behaviors are closely connected, and how they control the way we react to situations or events.There are many different types of cognitive-behavioral therapy, but most involve:

-- Timeline: definite timeframe to reach your goals (called time-limited)
+- Timeline: definitive timeframe to reach your goals (called time-limited)

 - Collaboration: to learn skills to implement on your own

-- Education: understand how and why you react a certain way, so you can make positive change
+- Education: understand how and why you react a certain way, so you can make positive changes

 - Homework: you’ll complete assignments, such as journaling, reading, or practicing techniques you learned in therapy